Ozaukee County Distribution Interconnection Project

 A:

 Yes.
-After ATC’s application is filed with the PSCW and they determine it to be complete, the PSCW (https://psc.wi.gov) will put in place a process for collecting public comments and receiving testimony during public hearings.
+Now that ATC’s application has been submitted to the PSCW, in the coming months they will put in place a process for collecting public comments and receiving testimony during public hearings.

 A: